Language selection

 The project’s ultimate outcome must align with the climate finance program’s ultimate outcome: “Improved low-carbon, climate resilient economies in developing countries”, and with at least one of the four thematic areas of focus listed below.
 The project must include intermediate outcomes that contribute to the respective program-level intermediate outcomes according to climate finance program’s Logic Model.

-1. Clean Energy Transition and Coal Phase-Out - Canada will support developing countries’ transition to clean energy by phasing out coal-powered emissions and promoting equitable access to reliable and cost-effective clean energy solutions and energy efficient technologies.
+1. Clean Energy Transition and Coal Phase-Out - Canada will support developing countries’ transition to clean energy.
+It will do so by phasing out coal-powered emissions and promoting equitable access to reliable and cost-effective clean energy solutions and energy efficient technologies.

 Note: This priority complements Canada’s leadership through the Powering Past Coal Alliance

-2. Nature-Based Solutions & Biodiversity - Canada will support actions that protect, sustainably manage and/or restore natural or modified ecosystems in order to address climate change, while also generating biodiversity co-benefits.
+2. Nature-Based Solutions and Biodiversity - Canada will support actions that protect, sustainably manage and/or restore natural or modified ecosystems to address climate change, while also generating biodiversity co-benefits.

-3. Climate Governance - Canada will support projects that help strengthen the enabling environments for effective climate governance at the global, national and subnational levels in order to foster greener, more sustainable and equitable communities.
+3. Climate Governance - Canada will support projects that strengthen the enabling environments for effective climate governance at the global, national and subnational levels.
+This will foster greener, more sustainable and equitable communities.

-To ensure alignment between project performance measurement frameworks and the climate finance program’s results framework, please refer to GAC’s Results-based Management page (refer also to the pages linked on the website).
+To make sure there is alignment between project performance measurement frameworks and the climate finance program’s results framework, please refer to GAC’s Results-based Management page (refer also to the pages linked on the website).

-Note: In order to meet the multiple policy marker coding requirements, and in the context of the climate finance program only, intermediate outcomes that express more than one change are accepted as long as each change expressed in the outcome has an associated indicator and there are appropriate references to those changes in immediate outcomes/indicators, as well as in the project documentation and budget lines.
+Note: To meet the multiple policy marker coding requirements, and in the context of the climate finance program only, intermediate outcomes that express more than one change are accepted as long as each change expressed in the outcome has an associated indicator and there are appropriate references to those changes in immediate outcomes/indicators, as well as in the project documentation and budget lines

 6. If requesting URC funding, projects should demonstrate alignment with the OECD DAC blended finance principles.